yoo2001818/yage/doc/201202_COMPONENT_HANDLES.md

 together. 'getOffsetHash', 'isOffsetCompatible' can be used by entity logics to determine the corresponding entity group.
 Using this, 'unison' is no longer needed!

+...
+However, due to the presence of EntityGroupContainer, the actual object needs to be present to allocate new offset....
+We'll provide 'createOffsetFromOffset' method for this.

+...
+However, we need to float out when the user tries to set component, so unison distinguishing is indeed needed...